onflow/cadence/docs/language.generated.md

 </span></pre></code>

 ### [](#composite-type-field-getters-and-setters)Composite Type Field Getters and Setters

+> 🚧 Status: Field getters and setters are not implemented yet.

 Fields may have an optional getter and an optional setter.
 Getters are functions that are called when a field is read,